 You can create a content calendar either on Google sheet, excel with the help of available templates online.
 There are also social media content calendar apps for efficient work.

 The best social media calendar tools for 2020 are –

 - Google Drive

-A social media calendar helps you visualize your whole content strategy and sort out the chaos of handling multiple social media accounts and postings all together.
+A Social media calendar tool helps you visualize your entire content strategy and sort out the chaos of handling multiple social media accounts and postings altogether.
 You can’t just post randomly to your social media accounts.
-You need a content plan to help you target the exact audience you are looking for and here a social media content calendar comes handy.
+You need a content plan to help you target the exact audience you are looking for, and here’s when a social media content calendar comes in handy.

 SocialPilot is the best Content calendar app for easy publishing features for multiple channels.
 It also has URL shortening, content curation, analytics, reporting facilities, along with the visual calendar and scheduler.
 Other content calendar options include: